p-wegner/coding-aider/src/main/kotlin/de/andrena/codingaider/messages/messages.md

-# PersistentFilesChangedTopic Documentation
+# Messages Module Documentation

 ## Overview

-The `PersistentFilesChangedTopic` interface is part of the `de.andrena.codingaider.messages` package.
-It is designed to handle events related to changes in persistent files within the system.
-This interface is a key component in the event-driven architecture of the application, allowing different parts of the system to react to file changes.
+The `messages` module in the `de.andrena.codingaider` package is responsible for handling event-driven communication related to persistent file changes.
+It plays a crucial role in the application's architecture by allowing different components to react to changes in persistent files through a well-defined interface and messaging system.

-## Purpose and Functionality

-The primary purpose of the `PersistentFilesChangedTopic` is to define a contract for handling persistent file change events.
-It provides a method, `onPersistentFilesChanged`, which is intended to be implemented by classes that need to respond to these events.

-## Key Components
+## Key Files and Interfaces

+### PersistentFilesChangedTopic.kt

+- **Purpose**: Defines the contract for handling events when persistent files change.
-- **Interface: PersistentFilesChangedTopic**
+- **Interface**: `PersistentFilesChangedTopic`
-  - **Method: onPersistentFilesChanged()**
+  - **Method**: `onPersistentFilesChanged()`
-    - This method is called when there is a change in the persistent files.
-Implementers of this interface should define the specific actions to be taken when this event occurs.
+    - This method should be implemented by any class that needs to respond to changes in persistent files.

-- **Companion Object:**
+  - **Companion Object**: `PERSISTENT_FILES_CHANGED_TOPIC`
-  - **PERSISTENT_FILES_CHANGED_TOPIC**
-    - A `Topic` instance created using IntelliJ's messaging infrastructure.
-It serves as a communication channel for broadcasting persistent file change events to interested subscribers.
+    - A `Topic` instance used for broadcasting file change events.
+It leverages IntelliJ's messaging infrastructure to notify subscribers about changes.

 ## Design Patterns

-The `PersistentFilesChangedTopic` utilizes the Observer design pattern, where it acts as a subject that notifies observers (subscribers) about changes in persistent files.
-This pattern is implemented using IntelliJ's `Topic` class, which facilitates the publish-subscribe mechanism.

-## Integration Points

-This module integrates with IntelliJ's messaging system, allowing it to broadcast events to other components within the IDE.
-It is crucial for maintaining synchronization between the IDE's state and the underlying file system.
+The module employs the Observer design pattern, utilizing IntelliJ's `Topic` class to implement a publish-subscribe mechanism.
+This allows for a decoupled architecture where components can subscribe to events without direct dependencies on each other.

-## Dependencies
+## Integration and Dependencies

-- **IntelliJ Platform SDK:**
-  - The `Topic` class from the IntelliJ Platform SDK is used to create the `PERSISTENT_FILES_CHANGED_TOPIC`.
+- **IntelliJ Platform SDK**: The module relies on the `Topic` class from the IntelliJ Platform SDK to create communication channels for event broadcasting.
+- **Integration Points**: The module integrates with IntelliJ's messaging system, ensuring that changes in persistent files are communicated efficiently across the IDE.

+## Exceptional Implementation Details

+The use of IntelliJ's messaging infrastructure provides a robust and efficient way to handle inter-component communication.
+The `PersistentFilesChangedTopic` interface, through its `Topic` instance, allows for a modular and scalable architecture, enhancing the application's ability to manage file change events without tight coupling between components.

 ## Conclusion

-The `PersistentFilesChangedTopic` is a vital part of the application's infrastructure for handling file change events.
-By defining a clear interface and leveraging IntelliJ's messaging system, it ensures that changes in persistent files are efficiently communicated across the system.
+The `messages` module is a critical component of the application's infrastructure, facilitating event-driven communication related to persistent file changes.
+By defining clear interfaces and leveraging IntelliJ's messaging system, it ensures efficient and scalable communication across the system.

-## Exceptional Implementation Details

-The `PersistentFilesChangedTopic` interface is implemented using IntelliJ's messaging infrastructure, which is a robust and efficient way to handle inter-component communication within the IDE.
-The use of the `Topic` class allows for a decoupled architecture, where components can subscribe to events without needing direct references to each other.
-This design choice enhances the modularity and scalability of the application.